PSHEMA/FixA/README.md

-# FixMyArea - Local Services Aggregator
+# Proci - Local Services Aggregator

-**FixMyArea** is a mobile application built with Flutter, designed to bridge the gap between customers and reliable local service providers in Kigali, Rwanda.
+**Proci** is a mobile application built with Flutter, designed to bridge the gap between customers and reliable local service providers in Kigali, Rwanda.
 It provides a seamless, two-sided marketplace where users can find, book, and review services, while providers can manage their jobs, profile, and customer feedback.

 This project was developed as a Capstone for the BSc. in Software Engineering program at ALU.